Gipsy-The-Sheller/velvet-for-VS2022/README.md

 After build the solution, there will be a directory named "bin" in the root directory.
 Please find velveth.exe, velvetg.exe and oases.exe in directory "bin".

+This version modified several source code files (mainly for the compilation error of the variable 'export' by MSVC).
+Now Velvet can be compiled by VS2022 directly.